-Adams said the HPCSA’s own regulations required its preliminary committee of inquiry to give written reasons for decisions.
+Adams said the HPCSA’s own regulations required that its preliminary committee of inquiry give written reasons for decisions.

 If a preliminary committee of inquiry decided a charge was warranted, Adams asked “why on earth would anyone think” that fair play was now “out the window”.
-The committee could not unilaterally decide not to provide the person being charged with written reasons.
+The committee could not unilaterally decide to withold reasons for its decisions.

 HPCSA regulations also gave accused persons the right to see all relevant information before being charged.